Cigarette smoke has an unmistakable smell that can linger on leather items for a long time.

 By following these simple steps for cleaning cigarette smoke smells from your beloved leather items, you can ensure their longevity and maintain their pristine appearance for years to come.

-Activated Charcoal: The Best Kept Secret for Smell Absorption
+Activated Charcoal: Effective Smell Absorption

 It is highly effective at absorbing odors because of its porous surface area.